 To counter the challenges posed by the industry’s alterations, you might have to step out of your comfort zone.
 If you’ve never worked a job other than full-time, it’s time you explore other options.

 Get yourself familiar with other forms of making a living.
-You could combine a couple of part-time jobs, utilize a combination of part-time jobs and freelancing, or anything else that could be suitable to your needs.
-You can even explore unusual industries or start a new business, such as a cannabis business, an industry that keeps growing rapidly recently.
+For example, you could combine a couple of part-time jobs, utilize a combination of part-time jobs and freelancing, or anything else that could be suitable to your needs.
+You can even explore unusual industries or start a new business, such as a cannabis business, an industry that has kept growing rapidly recently.
 If you need help regarding this, you can always seek help from cannabis business consulting companies.

 Some remote job inspirations for you

 The majority of companies have already figured out a way to conduct their business remotely.
-The number of jobs that could be done remotely, and the number of services provided remotely, have increased tremendously.
+As a result, the number of jobs that could be done remotely, and the number of services provided remotely, have increased tremendously.